Rhea (bird): Taxonomy and systematics

-The genus Rhea was introduced by the French zoologist Mathurin Jacques Brisson in 1760 with the greater rhea (Rhea americana) as the type species.
+The genus Rhea was introduced by French zoologist Mathurin Jacques Brisson in 1760 with the greater rhea (Rhea americana) as the type species.

 Extant species

 The genus contains two extant species and eight subspecies, although one subspecies is disputed:

 Rhea pennata was not always in the genus Rhea.
-In 2008, the SACC, the last holdout, approved the merging of the genera, Rhea and Pterocnemia on August 7, 2008.
+In 2008, the SACC, the last holdout, approved merging the genera Rhea and Pterocnemia on August 7, 2008.
 This merging of genera leaves only the genus Rhea.
 A former fourth species of rhea, Rhea nana, was described by Lydekker in 1894 based on a single egg found in Patagonia, but today no major authorities consider it valid.